sopra-the-endboss/laser-chad-fullstack/backend/README.md

 - Wait (ca 30sec) until the shopprofile container exits, this means that the deployment is over (can check the logs in the container)

 ## Test lambda functions manually
-To test the functionality, the script `test/test_XX.py` can be run with the docker command listed in the beginning of the script.
+To test the functionality, the script `test/test_XX.py` can be run with the docker command listed in the beginning of the respective script.
 It copies the file into the running shopprofile-debugger and runs it to see the invocations of the lambda functions or the API calls to the API Gateway.

 ## Test API endpoint
 The API endpoint is constructed in the method `deploy_utils.py` method `find_api_id_by_tag` and `get_resource_path` and follows the pattern